DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation: Limitations and Future Works

 }

-\yj{Finally, although our method achieves the state-of-the-art performance in generating shapes with fine geometry and complex structure, \yjr{our method still has some failure cases as shown in Figure~\ref{fig:failurecase}: (a) some generated shapes may have detached parts and asymmetric parts, especially for rare shapes, as well as missing parts, duplicate parts, detached parts, or incompatible size of parts, etc.; (b) our network restricts the maximum number of sibling to 10, which is the same as StructureNet.
-This is to improve efficiency on the memory consumption. \ykl{But as a result,} our network cannot handle shapes with more than 10 sibling for a part.
-Future works can work on \ykl{addressing} these issues. } }
+\yj{Finally, although our method achieves the state-of-the-art performance in generating shapes with fine geometry and complex structure, \yj{our method still has some failure cases as shown in Figure~\ref{fig:failurecase}: \yjrr{(1) some generated shapes may have detached parts and asymmetric parts (c), especially for rare shapes, as well as missing parts (a), detached parts (b), extra parts (d), duplicate parts (e), or incompatible size of parts (f), etc.; (2) our network restricts the maximum number of siblings to 10, which is the same as StructureNet. } This is to improve the efficiency of memory consumption.
+But as a result, our network cannot handle shapes with more than 10 siblings for a part.
+Future works can work on addressing these issues. } }